gzhami/ml_project/High_Dimensional_Visualization/README.md

 I have intentionally left descriptions blank due to academic regulations.
 This file intends to demonstrate my R and ggplot knowledge/skills.
+To compile the .rmd file, press command + shift + k on a mac computer.